Lower Bound of Nodal Sets in Elliptic Homogenization and Functions with Strong Maximum Principle: Introduction

 \textbf{Acknowledgements.} Jiahuan Li was supported by National Natural Science Foundation of China [grant number 12141105].
-The authors would like to thank anyone who read the draft of this note and give useful comments.
+The authors would like to thank anyone who read the draft of this paper and give useful comments.